 - Law and Literature: The purpose of this course is to explore fundamental questions about the law through literature.
 Students will examine a wide range of literary texts, from ancient Greek epic poems and Icelandic sagas to contemporary American fiction.
 Major themes include the conflict between law and justice, revenge, culpability, punishment, social order, and the authority and legitimacy of legal institutions.
 Although this course focuses on law as it is portrayed in literature, some attention is given to considering law as literature, specifically with respect to the American Constitution and judicial opinions.

 - Law and Race: This seminar explores the relationship between law and race from a sociolegal perspective.
 While noting criticisms of the so-called “black/white binary paradigm,” the focus will be placed on the African-American experience in the United States.
 Working with a wide range of texts (from canonical primary sources to recent writings of critical race theorists), students will consider the extent to which American law has embodied racism.
 This course specifically analyzes the role of legal institutions in promoting and blocking progressive social change as well as the contributions of social movements and civil rights lawyers in resisting and reshaping the law.
 Intersections of law, race, and gender will be examined.

 - Public Controversies and the Supreme Court: This course critically examines the role that the Supreme Court plays in highly divisive issues.
-Major topics include affirmative action, abortion, healthcare reform, same-sex marriage, national security, along with public education and race.
+Major topics include affirmative action, abortion, healthcare reform, same-sex marriage, and national security.

 - Race, Crime, and Law: Sociolegal examination of race and the American criminal justice system.
 Topics include the sociology of urban violence, racial profiling, prosecutorial discretion, race discrimination in jury selection, jury nullification, racial disparities in capital punishment, and the war on drugs.